mamane19/texteditor/README.md

-To execute the program, run the entry-point file using the command:
+To execute the program, run the entry-point file using the command inside the project directory:

 ```
-python textEditor.py
+$python textEditor.py
 ```
 If you have multiple versions of python in your system, use the command bellow:
 ```
-python3 textEditor.py
+$python3 textEditor.py
 ```